-CU Science Discovery is pleased to announce the return of the summer STEM Research Experience in 2022!
+CU Science Discovery is now accepting applications for the summer 2023 STEM Research Experience!
 In this 4-week program, CU Boulder and CU Anschutz faculty and graduate students act as mentors to highly motivated high school students interested in gaining real world laboratory experience.
-Each mentor works with 2 students, based on research interest.
+Each mentor works with 2 students based on research interest.

-Students are expected to work 30-35 hours a week, Monday-Friday on their research project.
+Students are expected to work in their Mentor's lab on assigned research projects approximately 25-30 hours a week (Monday-Friday).
 Work schedules may vary among different labs.
 Readings and assignments may be assigned prior to the start of the program.

-As part of the STEM Research Experience program, participants will be offered a Research Methods class which will prepare them to be productive members of the research community.
+As part of the STEM Research Experience program, participants will be taking part in a Research Methods class which will prepare them to be productive members of the research community.
 This course will focus on research topics such as how to find and read scientific articles, how to determine the validity of data and good writing techniques.

 Program participants will learn: